Wharekahika Banner banner image

 Timeline

-This catchment planning process will start this year with the formation of the advisory group.
+This catchment planning process will start this year with the formation of a Local Panel.

-The catchment plans are scheduled to be ready for public notification by the end of 2026.
+The catchment plan is scheduled to be ready for public notification by end of 2026.

 Development of the Northern Catchment Plan